ReWire is our alternative to MIDI connection to DAW applications

 REWIRE VOICEQ PLUG-IN

-Rewire plug-in installer is available for users to take advantage of ReWire support in VoiceQ version 3.0.1+.
-ReWire has been added to VoiceQ to create the best synchronisation between VoiceQ and external audio software.
+Rewire plug-in installer is available for users to take advantage of ReWire support in VoiceQ Pro.
+ReWire has been added to VoiceQ to create the best synchronization between VoiceQ and external audio software.
 Unlike MIDI ReWire has a lower latency and has been proved to be the best method of integrating recording software.
 Please update to the latest version of VoiceQ software to use the ReWire plug-in.

 ReWire plug-in support is for 64-bit platforms only.
 Users running Pro Tools 10 or below will need to upgrade to a 64-bit version to take full advantage of the ReWire plug-in.
 We recommend systems 10.9 or higher to take advantage of ReWire.

-Note: Users may need to remove there plug-ins preferences file from Pro Tools to scan for the new ReWire plug-in if it does not appear on initial load.
+Note: Users may need to remove their plug-ins preferences file from Pro Tools to scan for the new ReWire plug-in if it does not appear on initial load.

 Install from installer file Bundle